 2. E-Signature Tools

 E-signature tools come in handy when you and others need to sign contracts and agreements.
-You simply upload your documents, add in the email addresses of those who need to sign, and the recipients receive the documents in their inboxes.
+You simply upload your documents, add the email addresses of those who need to sign, and the recipients receive the documents in their inboxes.

 - Signature groups for specific tasks.